SOLV-Code/FigRs/README.md

 - [*Shiny Apps*](): interactive tools
 - [*3D Prints*](): turning data into tangible objects

-FigRs is also building a reference materials on the [wiki page](https://github.com/SOLV-Code/FigRs/wiki)
+FigRs is also building an inventory of reference materials on the [wiki page](https://github.com/SOLV-Code/FigRs/wiki).

 For feedback, requests, or corrections, start a discussion thread on the [issues page](https://github.com/SOLV-Code/FigRs/issues).